 How to Cite

 Investigating the Mediatory Role of Self-Efficacy Beliefs in the Relationship between Self-Perception, Peer Support, and Subjective Well-Being in Visually Impaired Teenagers.
 (2020).
-International Journal of Health Studies, 6(4). https://doi.org/10.22100/ijhs.v6i4.785
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 6(4). https://doi.org/10.22100/ijhs.v6i4.785